Spokane Valley: a Paradise for the Outdoor Enthusiast

-Discover the Farms on Green Bluff
+Discover the farms on Green Bluff

 Visitors can take in the unique experience of Green Bluff growers just 30 minutes north of Spokane Valley in the foothills of Mt.
 Spokane.
-This collection of farms and ranches offer year-round fun for families with events like the Strawberry Celebration, Peach Festival, Cherry Festival, Apple Festival, u-pick produce opportunities, and holiday activities through the year.
+This collection of farms and ranches offer year-round fun for families with events like the Strawberry Celebration, Peach Festival, Cherry Festival, Apple Festival, u-pick produce opportunities, and holiday activities throughout the year.
 Each fall, the farms host corn mazes and fall pumpkin picking for kids.
 December brings opportunities for families to select a holiday tree and enjoy a sleigh ride.
-Come spring, local farmers and ranchers provide fresh berries, honey, artisan cheeses, garden vegetables and meats to area farmers markets.
+Come spring, local farmers and ranchers provide fresh berries, honey, artisan cheeses, garden vegetables and meats to area farmers' markets.

-Get out in the Snow
+Get out in the snow

 Proximity to the Northwest Rockies makes Spokane Valley an ideal location for downhill and Nordic skiing.
 Five ski resorts are within 75 miles, including Mt.
 Spokane, Schweitzer, 49 Degrees North, Silver Mountain, and Lookout Pass.
 These resorts can average over 300 inches of snow a year.
 The vast selection of ski locations means skiers enjoy fewer crowds and lower prices.
 Local resorts offer downhill and cross-country ski programs to assist beginner skiers and snowboarders of all ages.
 Accomplished skiers can find workshops in powder, moguls, racing and other specialties.
 There's no better location to dive into the sport of skiing than Spokane Valley.

-No matter the terrain, Spokane Valley has the outdoor opportunities for those who want to get out and enjoy nature.
+No matter the terrain, Spokane Valley has outdoor opportunities for those who want to get out and enjoy nature.